OS2offdig/governance_report_template/docs/values_and_rationale_en.md

 ###### Principles used:  [Upstream first](https://ospo-alliance.org/ggi/activities/upstream_first/)

+#### 📤 Shared Maintenance:
-- Shared Maintenance: When changes are contributed upstream, the maintenance burden for those changes is shared with the community, reducing the load on your own team.
+When changes are contributed upstream, the maintenance burden for those changes is shared with the community, reducing the load on your own team.

-- Improved Security:
+#### 🛡️ Improved Security:
  Open source software (OSS) is developed by a large community.
 It’s rigorously tested and vulnerabilities are patched quickly.

-- Improvec Quality:
+#### 🌟 Quality:
 OSS taps into a global pool of talent, leading to better code and quick bug fixes.

-- Safely Leverage Advanced Tech:
+#### Safely Leverage Advanced Tech:
 OSS allows businesses to leverage advanced tech and have access to the latest innovations.

 #### Lower TCO / Cost efficiency
 0 licensing fees
 As a result of these factors, the Total Cost of Ownership (TCO) of open source solutions is often significantly lower than that of proprietary software.

-#### Quality:
-OSS taps into a global pool of talent, leading to better code and quick bug fixes.

 #### Customizability:
 OSS delivers a level of flexibility that proprietary software often cannot match.